 Stained Glass or Art-Glass lampshades are jewelry for your home but they are fragile and easily broken

-At Artistry in Glass, we have been restoring broken stained-glass since 1986 and so we know all about repairing glass lampshades.
+At Artistry in Glass, we have been restoring broken stained glass lampshades since 1986 and so we know all about repairing glass lampshades.

-Most damaged lamp-shades can be repaired but the cost varies dramatically depending on the type of shade and the severity of the damage.
+Most stained glass lampshades can be repaired but the cost varies dramatically depending on the type of shade and the severity of the damage.

 Read this post to learn about the main categories of art glass shades and the techniques required to repair them.